 Dishes are served with a potato and Mediterranean vegetable accompaniment where appropriate (chips are optional at no additional cost).

 Restaurante Nautilus is not the cheapest eatery you’ll find along the Costa Blanca coastline, so expect to pay for quality food and you won´t leave disappointed.
-A typical Prawn Cocktail starter comes with an €11.25 price tag and expect to pay €7.00 for a classic vegetable or chicken soup.
+A typical Prawn Cocktail starter comes with an €11.25 price tag and you should expect to pay €7.00 or more for a classic vegetable or chicken soup.

-Similarly, the “Nautilus” Seafood Flamed-Grill speciality fish dish is prepared for two people and comprises of half a lobster, and grilled crayfish, prawns, mussels, and squid for €45.00.
+Similarly, the “Nautilus” Seafood Flamed-Grill speciality fish dish is prepared for two people and comprises half a lobster, grilled crayfish, prawns, mussels, and squid for €45.00.
 Presentation is nothing less than spectacular.

 Despite the Mediterranean seafront location, the menu is pleasantly balanced between an assortment of sharing dishes, grilled meats, and speciality fish dishes.
 The addition of a dedicated pizza menu and a variety of Spanish paella is just perfect for diners looking for a lighter dining experience during the summer months.

-Expect to pay upwards of €12.50 for a bottle of locally produced Rioja, or €12.00 plus for a bottle of fine Spanish cava.
+Expect to pay upwards of €12.50 for a bottle of locally produced Rioja, or €12.00 for a bottle of fine Spanish cava.
 Dom Pérignon Brut vintage champagne is available at your table for €150.00 a bottle for those with deep pockets and extravagant tastes.

 The Mediterranean influence of the menu and the Spanish cooking style renders some truly unique dishes you’ll want to go back for.